i18next/next-i18next/README.md

 ### 3. Project setup

-First, create a `next-i18next.config.js` file in the root of your project.
+First, create a `next-i18next.config.js` or `next-i18next.config.json` file in the root of your project.
 The syntax for the nested `i18n` object [comes from NextJs directly](https://nextjs.org/docs/advanced-features/i18n-routing).

 This tells `next-i18next` what your `defaultLocale` and other locales are, so that it can preload translations on the server: